jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab25.md

 #### Run synthesis,  Implementation, and generate bitstream

-It may show some errors about I/O Ports, please fix them.
+It may show some errors about I/O ports, so please fix them.

 #### Download the bitstream file to PYNQ